seL4/docs/Hardware/CEI_TK1_SOM/CANBoard/index.md

 ---

 # The CAN Daughterboard

- The CAN Daughterboard is an open-hardware **CAN/SPI/I2C/Serial board** designed by the Trustworthy Systems group at Data61/CSIRO, that can be mounted below the power supply module of the TK1-SOM.
+The CAN Daughterboard is an open-hardware **CAN/SPI/I2C/Serial board** designed by the Trustworthy Systems group, that can be mounted below the power supply module of the TK1-SOM.
 It provides **two CAN buses** implemented with MCP2515 (on the TK1-SOM's SPI bus) and voltage conversion for the two serial ports.